RickClarke/AlphabetChampions/README.md

 *Fight location
 *How long they held a title before they were dethroned

 The dataset is uploaded and stored in a BigQuery database, then exported and processed in a [Jupyter notebook](https://cloud.google.com/bigquery/docs/visualize-jupyter) .
-The final results are exported to a xlsx workbook then vizualized in a Tableau Dashboard.
+The final results are exported to a xlsx workbook then vizualized in a Tableau Dashboard, which can be viewd [here](https://public.tableau.com/shared/SCN59NX9W?:display_count=n&:origin=viz_share_link).